 We seek a team of many political viewpoints, life experiences, and campus affiliations to serve as CSAD’s student advisors and ambassadors and to help CSAD carry out its mission.
 Students with sophomore standing or higher, of any major, are welcome and encouraged to apply.
 Past applicants (whether accepted or not) are encouraged to apply.

 Well-qualified applicants will have a 3.5 cumulative GPA or higher; excellent communication and research skills; curiosity; an open mind; an energetic work ethic, a demonstrated interest in public affairs (broadly defined), and a strong commitment to liberal democratic principles (i.e., free speech; civil and political rights; fair and free elections; rule of law).

 As well, we seek Associates who have the highest standards of personal responsibility and integrity and who enjoy working on a team.
-Associates should be realistic about their academic course load, employment, and extra-curricular activities and be willing and able to dedicate at least 3-5 hours every week to Associate responsibilities.
-Some Associates, some weeks, may work more hours than that.
+Associates should be realistic about their academic course load, employment, and extracurricular activities.
+Work hours vary during the semester.
+Associates have some flexibility in accepting assignments based on their interests and available time, but applicants should be available to work at least 5 hours weekly.

 CSAD is a nonprofit organization established for rigorous analysis of democracy in theory and practice.
 We seek Associates with open minds, who want to deepen their understanding of the political world.
 Associates must put aside partisan or ideological commitments while engaged in any CSAD project and must avoid even the appearance of promoting their personal political goals while doing CSAD projects.

 You must apply through the Handshake system.
 The 2022 deadline is August 12.
 CSAD’s director, associate director and administrative assistant will review applications upon submission, contact your references as needed, and then select semi-finalists for interviews.
 We hope to complete the hiring process before the end of August.

 Contact Professor Powers with questions about the program or the application.